probcomp/curve-fitting/README.md

 - `c` will clear the screen.
 - `t` will switch "modes" from `prior` to `resampling`, and vice versa
+- `o` will toggle support for outlier detection
 - Digits followed by `return` will set the maximum number of curves.
 - Any other key will refresh the curves.